SEPIA-Framework/sepia-web-audio/README.md

 //create the recorder:
 SepiaVoiceRecorder.create({
 	targetSampleRate: 16000,	//16kHz is actually the voice recorder default
-	gain: 3.0, 	//we can pre-amplify the signal using the gain option
+	gain: 3.0, 					//we can amplify the signal using the gain option
 	recordingLimitMs: 30000, 	//Total recording limit ms });
 ```